ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part2.md

 tag: scala
 ---

 So how then, given this problem, are we to try to write null-safe code in Scala?

-There are two different things we need to do when working with potentially absent values, keep track of them, and transform them.
+There are two different things we need to do when working with potentially absent values, keep track of them, and perform operations on them.

 One approach many languages have come up with a solution using a generic wrapper type, `Optional` in Java, `Option` in Scala and Rust, `Nullable` in C#, or `Maybe` in Haskell.
-We'll use Scala for all the following examples:
+We'll use Scala for all the following examples.
 A simplified definition of the `Option` type would look something like this:

 {% highlight scala %}
 sealed trait Option[+A]